National Bank Financial Raises ARC Resources (OTCMKTS:AETUF) Price Target to C$23.00

-ARC Resources (OTCMKTS:AETUF – Get Rating) had its price objective increased by National Bank Financial from C$18.50 to C$23.00 in a report released on Monday, The Fly reports.
+ARC Resources (OTCMKTS:AETUF – Get Rating) had its price objective upped by National Bank Financial from C$18.50 to C$23.00 in a report released on Monday morning, The Fly reports.

-A number of other analysts have also commented on the company.
-CIBC cut their price target on ARC Resources from C$25.00 to C$22.00 in a report on Friday, April 14th.
-Stifel Nicolaus cut their price target on ARC Resources from C$22.50 to C$21.00 in a report on Friday, February 10th.
-Barclays began coverage on ARC Resources in a report on Wednesday, January 18th.
+A number of other equities research analysts also recently commented on AETUF.
+CIBC lowered their price objective on ARC Resources from C$25.00 to C$22.00 in a research report on Friday, April 14th.
+BMO Capital Markets lifted their price target on shares of ARC Resources from C$18.00 to C$19.00 in a report on Friday, May 5th.
+Raymond James dropped their price objective on ARC Resources from C$22.00 to C$20.00 in a report on Friday, February 10th.
+Barclays started coverage on ARC Resources in a report on Wednesday, January 18th.
 They issued an overweight rating on the stock.
-Scotiabank cut their price target on ARC Resources from C$27.00 to C$26.00 in a report on Thursday, April 13th.
-Finally, Raymond James cut their price target on ARC Resources from C$22.00 to C$20.00 in a report on Friday, February 10th.
+Finally, Scotiabank dropped their price target on ARC Resources from C$27.00 to C$26.00 in a research note on Thursday, April 13th.

 ARC Resources Cuts Dividend

-The firm also recently declared a dividend, which was paid on Monday, April 17th.
-Shareholders of record on Friday, March 31st were given a dividend of $0.109 per share.
+The business also recently declared a dividend, which was paid on Monday, April 17th.
+Investors of record on Friday, March 31st were issued a $0.109 dividend.
+The ex-dividend date of this dividend was Thursday, March 30th.
 This represents a yield of 3.82%.
-The ex-dividend date was Thursday, March 30th.
-ARC Resources’s dividend payout ratio (DPR) is presently 12.72%.
+ARC Resources’s dividend payout ratio is currently 14.45%.

 About ARC Resources